SpookyEngineer/deal-dash-api/README.md

 # Betpass Assessment Backend

-This is an API that connects to the MongoDB
+Description: This is an API that connects to the MongoDB

 ## Technologies

 - **Node.js**: Version 18.20.1
 - **Express.js**: Version 4.21.0
+- **Mongoose**: Version 8.6.3
 - **CORS**: Version 2.8.5
 - **DOTENV**: Version 16.4.5

-Here’s the corrected markdown structure for the Installation section:

 ## Installation